aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/checksum-and-validation/always-showing-checksum/_index.md

 Before we embark on our barcode adventure, make sure you have the following prerequisites in place:

 - Java Development Kit (JDK): Ensure that you have Java installed on your machine.
-You can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it [Oracle Java SE downloads](https://www.oracle.com/java/technologies/javase-downloads.html).

 - Aspose.BarCode for Java: Download and install the Aspose.BarCode library.
-You can find the download link [here](https://releases.aspose.com/barcode/java/).
+You can find the download link [Aspose.BarCode for Java download page](https://releases.aspose.com/barcode/java/).

 - Integrated Development Environment (IDE): Choose your preferred Java IDE, such as Eclipse or IntelliJ, for a seamless coding experience.